sparcules/Spark_Pixels/README.md

 ## Firmware
 All the mode information is defined in the **modeStruct[]** and **switchTitleStruct** arrays.
 The setup routine calls makeModeList() that assembles all the info into Particle CLoud String Variables **modeList** and **modeParmList**.
 Yes, I know there is an 'a' missing from Param, Particle cloud names can only be up to 12 characters in length.
-The parameter info is assembled semicolon delimited. i.e. the modeParmList String would start out like this: *N;N;C:1;C:4;C:1,S:2,"Smooth""Peaks";C:1,T:;*. -Always end with a semicolon modeParmList Key:
+The parameter info is assembled semicolon delimited. i.e. the modeParmList String would start out like this: *N;N;C:1;C:4;C:1,S:2,"Smooth""Peaks";C:1,T:;* - Always end with a semicolon.

+modeParmList Key:
 * N - NULL, no extra parameters are needed for this mode
 * C:# - Number of Colors, # = 1-6
 * S:# - Number of Switches, # = 1-4
 * T:  - A Text Input is required

 The modeList String is assembled semicolon delimited to match that of the modeParmList String. modeList only contains the mode name titles. i.e. - *OFF;NORMAL;COLORALL;ZONE;SPECTRUM;MESSAGE;* Every indexed position in modeList will have a corresponding entry in modeParmList.
 Feel free to remove any modes you don't care to have.
 You can simply comment out the line for the mode in the **modeStruct[]** array.